neulab/newlang-tech/speech-synthesis/README.md

 ```
 ## 4. Evaluating Synthesizer Accuracy
 When the building process is complete, you will have a test directory in your voice directory.
-Your synthesized voices can be found in tts_rf3 inside test directory.
+Your synthesized voices can be found in `test/tts_rf3` directory.

 To check the performance of the model, look at two files;
 `mcd-base.out` and `mcd-rf3.out`.
-The last four lines in these files contains the metrics, see example below.
+The last four lines in these files contain the metrics, see example below.
 ```
 all  mean 4.779275 std 307.545312 var 94584.118855 n 3149025
 F0   mean 17.620242 std 16.647217 var 277.129829 n 125961
 noF0 mean 0.230314 std 0.453159 var 0.205354 n 3023064
 MCD  mean 6.465406 std 2.540568 var 6.454484 n 125961
 ```
-Look at the mean of `MCD` row where lower is better and, the score in mcd-rf3.out should be lower than mcd-base.out.
-Good scores are lower than 7.
+Check the mean of `MCD` row (lower is better).
+The score in mcd-rf3.out should be lower than mcd-base.out and decent scores are lower than 7.
+Means lower than 6 are good and you should aim at getting there.
 ## 5. Improving Your System

 Once the system is created, there are several ways to improve it.
-The mcd-rf3.out can help you to quickly improve it.
-1. Synthesis failed

-Look at the lines in mcd-rf3.out that had failed (new_1049) or had magic numbers (new_0848) as shown below and listen to the corresponding wav file.
+1. Look at the lines in `mcd-rf3.out` file that had failed (new_1049) or had magic numbers used (new_0849) as shown below and listen to the corresponding wav file.
 ```angular2html
 Warning: det <= 0.
 Using Prasanna's magic numbers in 3 of 1321 frames
 CG test_resynth new_0849